ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/00-0-0-animals-are-equal-singer.md

 ### Regarding 'Interests'
 *In response to paragraph 18:*

-It seems in stating that the "[t]he capacity for suffering and enjoying things is a prerequisite for having interests", Singer has defined *'interests'*.
+It seems in stating that "[t]he capacity for suffering and enjoying things is a prerequisite for having interests", Singer has defined *'interests'*.
 And, depending what definition of suffering Singer intended, the resulting definition of *'interests'* may run counter to the intuitive notion of interests we may already hold.
 Does a computer programmed to play chess have an interest in winning?
 If so, it must also have a capacity for suffering according to Singer.
 If not, why?
 Is it something biological in nature that demarcates the capacity to suffer?
 This runs counter to our notions of computability.
 Consider a simulation of an animal brain that we classically consider to be able to 'suffer' (simulations of which already exist$^1$).
 Is it unethical to cause this simulation pain?
 If not, this would seem to imply something immaterial existent in our flesh.
 A seemingly ridiculous proposition for modern science.
+What about a virus (or any other organism that isn’t classically able to suffer) that has an ‘interest’ in spreading its genetic matter?
+It certainly does not have the capacity to suffer by most definitions and so, counter to my intuition at least, doesn’t really have an interest in its own survival according to Singer.

 *[1] Worm brains have been simulated whole (although they aren't considered to be able to suffer), and so have cat brains, and parts of human brains.*